BrunoSantosFF/Library-/README.md

-# Book and Author
+# Book

-This project demonstrates the use of Ruby on Rails conventions, including RESTful routes, models, views, and controllers, making it a comprehensive solution for managing a bookstore.
+This project is a simple Ruby on Rails application that allows you to create, view, edit and delete books.
+It uses Rails conventions, including RESTful routes, models, views, and controllers, making it a complete solution for book management.

 ## Start project
 ```